Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         alt_text: Mary Kenney
       - name: Kevin Leahy
         title: Local Executive Board
-        text: "Kevin is a freelance drummer and percussionist who has worked in a variety of settings.
+        text: "KEVIN LEAHY is a freelance drummer and percussionist who has worked in a variety of settings.
 A graduate of the Indiana University Jacobs School of Music, he is currently the Executive Director of the Atlanta Pops Orchestra and has served on the Board of the Atlanta Chapter of